kevxcyj/atlas-AirBnB_clone/README.md

 ## Usage

-Once entering the consoole, the prompt will appear as
+Once entering the console, the prompt will appear as

 (hbnb)